-• In case of winning on a self-draw, the base value is to be paid by all three opponents.
+- In case of winning on a self-draw, the base value is to be paid by all three opponents.
 For East, however, the value is doubled one more time.
-East receives double payment, but also pays twice the amount of the base value in case of an opponent's self-draw.

-• In case of winning on a discard, the discarding player must pay for all opponents, including East, i.e. four times the base value if the winner is not East, and three times the doubled base value if the winner is East.
+East receives double payment, but also pays twice the amount of the base value in case of an opponent's self-draw. - In case of winning on a discard, the discarding player must pay for all opponents, including East, i.e. four times the base value if the winner is not East, and three times the doubled base value if the winner is East.

-Payments are rounded up to the next 100, though never exceeding the value of a mangan.
+Payments are rounded up to the next 100.